jyutzler/Bridge-Systems/system.md

 1NT (or 2♣) — 2♦ (forcing)

-In this case, opener is encouraged to show secondary support for responder's suit.
+Opener is encouraged to show secondary support for responder's suit or bid an unbid 4-card major if possible.
 When more than one minor is available, it tends to show a stopper for NT.

 #### Forcing to Game